 Java is arguably the most common programming language used to create Android apps.
 Lucky for you, we’ve already done some legwork and put together a similar article for exclusively Java tutorials.
 If you haven’t checked that article out already, we highly recommend it.

-It’s true that there are other ways to develop games for Android, but you will without a doubt benefit from learning Java.
+There are indeed other ways to develop games for Android, but you will without a doubt benefit from learning Java.

 Have you guys heard about Google?
 You have?
 Oh good, then you know that Google does some pretty neat things.
 One of those things is providing this Udacity nanodegree program.